lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    Select specific renditions you want to download and click **[!UICONTROL Download items]**.

    ![renditions-panel](assets/renditions-panel.png)

+   >[!CAUTION]
+   >
+   >(**Experience Manager Assets as a Cloud Service** only) The following known issues will be fixed in the upcoming release:
+   >
+   >The **[!UICONTROL Renditions]** panel does not list all the static renditions of the assets that are published to Brand Portal after December 16, 2021.
+   >
+   >The **[!UICONTROL Renditions]** panel lists the smart crop renditions of the asset, however, the user cannot preview or download the smart crop renditions.

 1. By default the **[!UICONTROL Fast Download]** setting is enabled in the **[!UICONTROL Download Settings]**.
 Therefore, a confirmation box appears to allow accelerated download using IBM Aspera Connect.